 To safely climb steps:

 - Use the railing for support.
-If you currently use a cane, talk to your doctor about how to best use it while on stairs.
+If you currently use a cane, talk to your physical therapist about how to best use it while on stairs.

 - Start with a shorter workout and increase the duration over time.
 Doing too much too quickly can be harmful.